mourtadg7/mourtadg7/README.md

 ## About me

-- Mathematics and Statistics major
+- :books:Mathematics and Statistics major
-- Senior psychology TA with extensive background in Psychology, Neuroscience, & Behaviour
+- :briefcase:Senior psychology TA with extensive background in Psychology, Neuroscience, & Behaviour
 -

 ## Languages & Tools